-Students who are not pursuing a degree are allowed to take up to six (6) credit hours per semester.
-If pursuing a course that requires a pre-requisite, the student must submit official college/university transcript(s).
-If a student wishes to take more than 6 credit hours, the student must declare a major and submit all required documents (refer to admission requirements).
-Non-degree seeking student(s) are not eligible for financial aid.
-Non-Degree seeking student must submit the following documents:
+Students who are not pursuing a degree are allowed to take up to seven (7) credit hours per semester...
+If a student wishes to take more than 7 credit hours, the student must declare a major and submit all required documents (refer to admission requirements).

-- Certificate of Indian Blood (CIB) or enrollment card (applies to registered American Indian students only must match Full Legal Name) - Official high school transcript with graduation date or high school equivalency credential (GED, HiSET or TASC) - Official College/University Transcript(s)
+- Certificate of Indian Blood (CIB) or enrollment card (applies to registered American Indian students only - must match Full Legal Name) - Official high school transcript with graduation date or high school equivalency credential (GED, HiSET or TASC) - Official College/University Transcript(s)